cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - Fixed the AIAttackFirstTime (in the .ini), now it works!
 - GAP selling loop is fixed
 - Fixed the calculation of certain building limits when AI steal technology
+- Added the fix from RA Immersive Helis mod

 ---